 The CMHC program has specific requirements students are expected to complete.
-The suggested sequence of courses (also known as the CMHC Pathway) depicts for students a recommendation based on full-time academic study.
+The suggested sequence of courses or 2-year Pathway, depicts for students a recommendation based on full-time academic study.
 According to federal regulation, full time graduate level study equates to roughly 135 hours of work for each 3-unit course awarded and 90 hours for 2-unit courses (where each unit = 45 hours of work for the "average student").
-Students whose circumstances do not permit full-time academic study may opt for the 3-year pathway option.
-Midsemester adjustments should occur in consultation with the Assistant Director of Academic Advising in the Office of Student Success (OSS) aligned with the DCHS.
+Students whose circumstances do not permit full-time academic study may opt for the 3-year Pathway option.
+Mid-semester adjustments should occur in consultation with the CMHC Program Coordinator and the student's Success Advisor.